spacer

 CLOSING DATES:

-All entries must be post marked no later than 21 days after the date of the Contest.
+All entries must be received by the W.A.B.
+Contest Manager within 10 days of the date of the contest.

-If acknowledgement of receipt of entry is required then an s.a.s.e., postcard or e-mail address should be included with the entry.
+If acknowledgement of receipt of entry by mail is required then a stamped addressed envelope, postcard or e-mail address should be included with the entry.

-All entries from Stations OUTSIDE EUROPE must be received not later than 40 days after the date of the Contest.
-(Rule 13.1 still applies)
+All entries from Stations OUTSIDE EUROPE must be received not later than 40 days after the date of the Contest (Rule A8.1 still applies).

 CONTEST CERTIFICATES and TROPHIES:

-Certificates will be awarded to the leading Station in each Category as defined in section 7.
+Certificates will be awarded to the leading 3 Stations in each Category and trophies to the winners (where applicable).

 Contest winners who are W.A.B.
-Members, will be presented with their Trophies at the A.G.M in the year following the year of the Contest.
+Members will be presented with their Trophies at the A.G.M in the year following the year of the Contest.
+Trophies will then be retained by the committee and the recipient will receive a small keepsake trophy.

 RESULTS: